Breaking News (song): Controversy over authenticity

 On August 23, 2018, it was reported that Sony had admitted in court that the vocals on the three Cascio songs were not performed by Jackson and were instead recorded after his death by Malachi, apparently missing the first part of Sony's counsel sentence "[F]or purposes of the argument" which is used in court not to be an admission, but rather a statement of "even if the alleged action happened".
-However, the next day, Zia Modabber of Sony Music's law firm, Katten Muchin Rosenman, recanted these reports, stating that "no one has conceded that Michael Jackson did not sing on the songs".
+However, the following day, Zia Modabber of Sony Music's law firm, Katten Muchin Rosenman, recanted these reports, stating that "no one has conceded that Michael Jackson did not sing on the songs".
 On July 6, 2022, Jackson's estate and Sony Music removed the song, along with "Monster" and "Keep Your Head Up", from streaming services Spotify and Apple Music amid the allegations that the vocals are not Jackson's.

-In a 2024 podcast Faking Michael, journalist and fan Damien Shields compared and theorized that the track is a bootleg of "My Prerogative", a 1988 single by Bobby Brown, which Jackson was obsessed with in his final years.
+In a 2024 podcast Faking Michael, journalist and fan Damien Shields theorized that the song is a bootleg of "My Prerogative", a 1988 single by Bobby Brown, which Jackson was obsessed with in his final years.
 The theory is supported by sharing nearly identical themes, lyrics, and melodies.